-To access the main development environment, either:

-- Click on the close icon in the Welcome to DS-5 tab. - Click on the Go to the Workbench link on the welcome screen.
+To access the main development environment, click on the close icon in the Welcome to DS-5 tab.

 Select Welcome to DS-5 from the Help menu at any time to return to the welcome screen.

 1.4 Overview of the workbench window